-In the simplest terms, affirmations are positive statements or phrases used to redirect thoughts.
-They are useful to challenge negative thinking or for reinforce positive behavior.
+In the simplest terms, affirmations are positive statements or phrases that can redirect thoughts.
+They challenge negative thinking and reinforce positive behavior.

 Why do we need Affirmations?

-Personal values and sense of self are intertwined with resilience.
-When challenges and uncertainty arise (like what we are currently experiencing), our sense of self helps us maintain an optimistic mindset and counter negative thoughts.
-This sense of self is also what encourages us to reach out, foster a sense of community, and assist others during danger or uncertainty.
+Why do we care?
+This ‘sense’ is directly linked to resilience.
+When challenges or uncertainty arise (hello last years mess) our sense of self helps maintain an optimistic mindset and counter negativity.
+It also encourages us to reach out, assist others, and foster a sense of community during uncertainty.

-In a sense, we perceive we can protect ourselves from threats by maintaining a positive outlook and acting in ways that support our personal values.
-Things like being kind to others, offering support, etc. It’s our way of exercising control over a situation that may be out of our hands.
+In our mind, we perceive we can protect ourselves from threats by maintaining a positive outlook and acting in ways that support personal values.
+So, things like being kind to others, offering support, etc.

-Further, in times of stress, uncertainty or negativity, our thought patterns can begin to fester and steer us toward a negative, anxiety-ridden path.
-Affirmations are one way to stop spiraling thoughts before they gain mental traction.
-To cut them off before they grow like ivy in our minds.
+In times of stress, our thought patterns begin to spiral and steer us toward negativity and anxiety.
+Affirmations can stop these thoughts before they gain mental traction.
+Cut them off before they grow like ivy in our mind.

 What’s the science?

-Early MRI studies have shown that you can strengthen and reinforce positive neural pathways in the brain by practicing affirmations.
-Routinely using affirmations can build those positivity pathways, similar to how working out strengthens specific muscles.
+MRI studies show you can strengthen and reinforce positive neural pathways in the brain though affirmations.
+Routinely using positive statements will build new optimistic pathways.
+Similar to how working out strengthens specific muscles.

-To get specific, the area of the brain associated with positive valuation and information processing (called the ventromedial prefrontal cortex) shows more electrical excitement when we participate in activities that reinforce personal values and a sense of self, such as repeating affirmations or doing acts of kindness for others.
+Let’s get specific.
+The area of the brain associated with positive valuation and information processing is the ventromedial prefrontal cortex.
+This area shows electrical excitement when we participate in activities that reinforce personal values and a sense of self.
+Things like repeating affirmations or random acts of kindness.

-Beneath the surface: Theories suggest that what we believe about ourselves on a subconscious level plays a role in the manifestation of our desires.
-By focusing on positive affirmations, we can reprogram ourselves to believe certain things which can then impact the outcome of events.
+Beneath the surface: What we believe about ourselves on a subconscious level plays a role in manifesting of our desires.
+Focusing on positive affirmations helps reprogram us.
+When we believe certain things, this can impact the outcome of events.

-The converse of this is the idea that negative self-perspectives and poor beliefs about ourselves can be the cause of health problems.
+If you turn this idea around, negative self-image and poor beliefs about ourselves can lead to health problems.

-Some theories believe that positive thinking and affirmations have the power to transform our lives & health in our desired direction as long as we take the actions to support our words and wishes.
-This is a simplified basis for cognitive restructuring.
-Studies are currently being done to confirm this idea.
+Positive thinking and affirmations have the power to transform our lives & health.
+We just need to take action to support our wishes.
+This is a simple method for cognitive restructuring.

 - Decrease stress

-- Mitigate worry and reduce the tendency to focus on negative experiences
+- Reduce the tendency to focus on negativity

 - Improve problem-solving capabilities